 When you regulate yourself, you create space to respond thoughtfully, and space for the other person to be heard without escalation.

-Difficult conversations are rarely just about what is said.
-Listening beyond the literal message is hugely important
+As we’ve discussed, difficult conversations are rarely just about what is said.
+Listening beyond the literal message is hugely important.

 You can cultivate curiosity through small but powerful actions: